• There are no suggestions because the search field is empty.

 Related reading: "Keys to Healthy Love and a Happy Relationship."

-As an admitted perfectionist of longstanding who lives with a wonderful man who is a bit messy, I've had to continually remind myself that good is good enough.
+As an admitted perfectionist of longstanding who lives with a wonderful man who is a bit messy, I've trained myself to keep my focus on his tremendous love and support.

 The real reason I am so meticulous—besides genuinely enjoying checklists and label-makers—is because the more streamlined the extraneous things are, the easier it is to adapt to the unexpected.
 And a proficient system leaves more time for enjoying the people I love!